 A HIGH AND WILD TRAVERSE TO THE ANCIENT WALLED KINGDOM OF LO-MANTHANG

-- Kingdom of Mustang
+- Remote traverse to the Kingdom of Mustang

 - Adventurous crossing of the Teri La pass

 Hidden by swirls of mountain mist, the magnificent panorama view of Annapurna massif appears remote and forbidding.
 Our first destination is Naar Village located in the extreme northern reaches of the Manang district.
 The remote villages of Naar and Phu have about 500 combined permanent inhabitants whose livelihood depends on raising livestock (yak), growing potatoes and barley and trading with villages located in the regions of Lower Manang.
 The Nepal government’s recent decision to open up NarPhu to trekkers has evoked little impact to the pastoral lifestyle of this area.
 Apart from the occasional researcher and climbing expedition permitted to climb Himlung, Ratnachuli and Gachikang, few foreigners have entered this area and tourism infrastructure is almost non-existent.
 From Besisahar, we will gradually ascend the Marsyangdi River Valley to Koto.
-Here, we head northwards and enter the recently opened NarPhu Valleys of Upper Manang.
+Here, we head northwards and enter the NarPhu Valleys of Upper Manang.

 Passing through the chorten gate that designates the entrance to NarPhu, it’s as if we’ve been transported into a land where time has stood still.
 The Himalayan Pine quickly gives way to high plateau, remote Tibetan villages built of stone, ancient Buddhist monasteries and grand views of the Annapurna Range.
 This magical area is known to have one of the highest concentrations of snow leopards per square kilometer of anywhere in the world.
 After several days of exploration, we regrettably exit this mystical valley on a route that follows the Labse Khola and leads beyond the Chulu peaks into the virtually unknown Damodar Himal.
 The high point of our route is the generally snow-bound Teri La (18,235 feet), a pass ‘discovered’ by Bill Tilman in 1950.
 The heart and soul of our long and varied route is a spectacular week of trekking through a wild and uninhabited area between the Teri La and the upper Kali Gandaki Valley, with camps at elevations of between 13,000 and 16,500 feet.
 We enter the Kali Gandaki Valley at the beautiful village of Tangge and spend another delightful week exploring the ‘Forbidden Kingdom’ of Mustang, including a visit to the walled settlement of Lo Manthang.